 - Reviewing external audit reports to ensure that where deficiencies in internal controls have been identified, appropriate and prompt remedial action is taken by the management;

-- Reviewing internal audit reports to ensure that where deficiencies in internal controls have been identified, appropriate and prompt remedial action is taken by
+- Reviewing internal audit reports to ensure that where deficiencies in internal controls have been identified, appropriate and prompt remedial action is taken by Management; and

 - Reviewing the appointment, re-appointment and removal of external auditors.